Shubham-2k1/Shubham-2k1/README.md

 # 💫 About Me:
-My name is Shubham Bhardwaj, an aspiring Cyber Security Professional from India, Currently Pursuing my Bachelors in Computer Science and Engineering from Lovely Professional University, India
+My name is Shubham Bhardwaj, an aspiring Cyber Security Professional from India, currently Pursuing my Bachelors in Computer Science and Engineering from Lovely Professional University, India

 ## 🌐 Socials: